smashCode/nearby/README.md

 #Whats-Hapn_n

+Push test.
 Ever bored on a Monday...Tuesday....Wednesday.....or every day?
 What's Hapn'n can help solve that issue by providing you realtime events around your area!

 ###########INSERT SNAPSHOT HERE##############